mnestorov/set-up-dev-environment/README.md

 - **Run the script:** `./run_dev_environment.sh`
 - Follow the prompts to set up your PHP development environment.

-## New Functionalities

-- **Error handling:** The script now includes error handling for better stability.
-- **Logging:** All the important events and errors are logged into a log file named 'app.log' (or any other name specified in config.py), providing useful information for troubleshooting.

 ## TODO

 - **_Database setup_**: Add support for automatically creating and configuring databases for the chosen framework (MySQL, PostgreSQL, SQLite, etc.).